 Matthew Shilvock, the Tad and Dianne Taube General Director, is San Francisco Opera’s seventh general director, having assumed the role on August 1, 2016.
 He is responsible for all artistic and business aspects of the organization, overseeing a repertory season of eight productions as well as education and ancillary programming in a company that employs up to 1,000 people a year on a budget of $72 million.

 Shilvock is passionate about telling profound stories of humanity through the total art-form of opera, connecting audiences with the emotional core of the repertoire, and empowering the whole Company through a supportive, creative, and fiscally responsible workplace.
-Now in his fourth season as General Director, Shilvock has overseen a major restructure of the senior management team, the inception of an endowment campaign in support of the Company’s second century, the production of two world premiere operas: John Adams’ Girls of the Golden West and Bright Sheng’s Dream of the Red Chamber, and the development of a number of programs aimed at highlighting the talents of the Company, including annual concerts of the Opera Chorus and a new side-by-side orchestra program with San Francisco Unified School District schools.
+Now in his sixth season as General Director, Shilvock has overseen a major restructure of the senior management team, the inception of an endowment campaign in support of the Company’s second century, the production of two world premiere operas: John Adams’ Girls of the Golden West and Bright Sheng’s Dream of the Red Chamber, and the development of a number of programs aimed at highlighting the talents of the Company, including annual concerts of the Opera Chorus and a new side-by-side orchestra program with San Francisco Unified School District schools.

 His priorities include replenishing the core repertory productions of San Francisco Opera, creating a dynamic audience experience and community pride, connecting the Company to the fast-growing swirl of new thinking and new technologies in the Bay Area, and developing a stable financial model for large-scale repertory opera in the 21st century.